yaniccd/information_technology/information_technology/git.md

 - [Push and Pull](#push_pull)

 ## Creating a SSH key
 An SSH key, or Secure Shell key, is a pair of cryptographic keys used to establish secure, encrypted communication between two parties over an insecure network.
 In our case, it is used to make the connection between a PC/laptop and our online Github account.
 Any repository for which you have acces through your Github account can be cloned on the linked machine without having to generate a new token (password equivalent) each time you want to work on your projects.
+Reference : [Github Docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)

 In your shell, type the following to generate a new SSH key.
 ```